sola-st/wasm-call-graphs/README.md

 ### `get-tools-data.py`

 This script runs all the tools that are being evaluated on the WebAssembly file that is passed in.
-Each of the tools call-graph is first obtained in a run of the tool.
+First, the call-graph produced by each of the tools is extracted.
 The execution time is recorded.
-The call-graph graph is the normalized to a standard representation.
-If the tool performs dead-code elimination, the result of that is recorded and standardized.
-Each tools reachability graph as well as stdout and stderr are located in `data/<real/micro>/lib/tool-evaluation-data/<tool>/`.
-The script reports on stdout if the tools ran successfully on the WebAssembly binary, how long the tool to execute or, in the case of a failure, where the error is recorded as well as how many functions were determined to be reachable by the tool.
+The call-graph is then normalized to a standard representation.
+If the tool performs dead-code elimination, the result of that is recorded and standardized as well.
+Each tools call-graph as well as stdout and stderr are located in `data/<real/micro>/lib/tool-evaluation-data/<tool>/`.
+The script reports on stdout if the tools ran successfully on the WebAssembly binary, how long the execution took, or, in the case of a failure, where the error is recorded, as well as how many functions were determined to be reachable by the tool.
 The output of the script being run on `fonteditor-core/woff2.wasm` is shown below:

 ```
 Computing set of reachable functions for each tool being evaluated...